-With the introduction of Dynamics 365, Microsoft has reinvented its approach to pricing and packaging – saving you money, offering greater flexibility, and extending actionable insights across the entire organization.
-If you're trying to get the most bang for your budget buck, this new structure is like a ton of dynamite.
+With Dynamics 365, Microsoft has refined its approach to pricing and packaging – offering greater flexibility and extending actionable insights across the entire organization.
+If you're trying to get the most bang for your budget buck, this structure is like a ton of dynamite.

 Microsoft Dynamics 365 licensing is designed to be personalized and you can pick the combination that makes the most sense for your organization.
-With Dynamics 365 you can start now, start small (with just the licenses you need), and watch as it grows with you.
+With Dynamics 365 you can start now, start small, and add on as you grow.

 Microsoft Dynamics 365 Licensing: Users

-First, Activity licenses are only available for the modules that fall under the Unified Operations (ERP) Plan.
-For those organizations that use those modules, this makes perfect sense.
-While a retail operations manager would likely need a Full User license, a retail warehouse clerk only needs access to the workspaces that pertain to their job - like picking, receiving, and stocking counting.
+First, Activity licenses are only available for the applications that fall under Unified Operations (ERP).
+For organizations that use those modules, this makes perfect sense.
+While a retail operations manager would likely need a base Retail license, a retail warehouse clerk only needs access to the workspaces that pertain to their job - like picking, receiving, and stocking counting.
 Activity licenses are designed for employees who perform transactional tasks and who are working within policies and guidelines, not making them.

-Team Member licenses may be added to any of the three plans.
-This license is best for infrequent users who may not need to use Dynamics 365 to fulfill the majority of their job requirements and only need limited read/write and approval functionality.
+Team member licenses are best for infrequent users who may not need to use Dynamics 365 to fulfill the majority of their job requirements and only need limited read/write and approval functionality.
 As such it is also the least expensive user license.

 Licensing devices in Dynamics 365 is fairly standard.
 A user can either be licensed to multiple devices or multiple users can have access to a single device.
-Device licenses are only available to organizations that have either the Dynamics 365 and/or the Unified Operations Plan.
-Individual users with Full or Activity licenses do not need an additional license to operate a device.
+Device licenses are available no matter if your base application is from Customer Engagement (CRM) or Unified Operations (ERP) functionality.
+Individual users with access to a Base, Attached, or Activity licenses do not need an additional license to operate a device.